philzook58/knuth_programs/README.md

 # Knuth Programs
-An attempt to compile at least a fraction of the knuth programs [https://www-cs-faculty.stanford.edu/~knuth/programs.html](view-source:https://www-cs-faculty.stanford.edu/~knuth/programs.html) into pdfs.
+An attempt to compile at least a fraction of the knuth programs [https://www-cs-faculty.stanford.edu/~knuth/programs.html](https://www-cs-faculty.stanford.edu/~knuth/programs.html) into pdfs.

 It is not that easy to get cweb working.
 And the produced pdfs are not that appealing, so maybe my tex distro is jacked up?

+Other useful links:

 https://ctan.org/pkg/cweb